MicroStrategy/rest-api-docs/docs/common-workflows/administration/manage-drivers/manage-drivers.md

 :::

-Driver is a new object type added since MicroStrategy 2021 Update 8.
+Driver is a new object type added since Strategy 2021 Update 8.
 Each driver object is corresponding to a physical driver (used to fetch data from data sources) installed in IServer.
 By changing the "enabled" status of a driver object, customer can control whehter to block usage of corresponding physical driver or not.

 This page contains a summary of REST APIs of "drivers" endpoint.
 You can use REST API requests to retrieve a driver's definition or retrieve a list of drivers' definitions or update a driver's definition.